nostradomus/LabTools_100MHz-Differential-Probe/README.md

 [![Hammond 1593L enclosure](images/hammond1593-enclosure.png)](pdf-files/datasheet_-_Hammond_1593L.pdf)

 The pcb for the probe has been designed in such a way that it can be fixed with four screws to the bottom of the enclosure.
 On the side of the pcb, cut-outs have been foreseen for the holes that allow to screw the bottom and top of the enclosure together.
 The large rectangle cut-out fits a [9V block battery](pdf-files/datasheet_-_9v-alkaline.pdf) which serves as power supply for the probe.
 A T-shaped groove on the input-side protects the circuitry from arcing  and creep when higher input voltages are applied (please implement all safety precautions as explained in the [electronics](#Electronics) and [building](#Building-instructions) paragraphs when working with potential differences which are higher than 48V-to-earth).

+In order to be able to mount the input and output connectors, as well as for power switch operation, several holes need to be made in the frontplates.
+The easiest way is to use the  templates for [laser-cutting](laser-cutting-files/) available in the [respective folder](laser-cutting-files/) (instructions included in the [readme-file](laser-cutting-files/README.md)).
+A cutting template is available for both the [input panel](laser-cutting-files/input_panel_cutting_template.cdr) and the [output panel](laser-cutting-files/output_panel_cutting_template.cdr).
+The templates have been drawn on scale in Coreldraw X6, and as such, can also be used as a guide to drill the required holes by hand.

 ### Building instructions